robinhowlett/slate/source/index.html.md

 [Snap Anatomy 101](#snap-anatomy-101) explains the purpose of each annotation and the overridden methods.
 The comments above each annotation describe their specific usage for this Snap.

 <aside class="notice">
 For simplicity, the <strong>"Single Doc Generator"</strong> Snap does not permit any input views.
-However, for general Snap development, there should <strong>almost always<strong> be an input view.
+However, for general Snap development, there should <strong>almost always</strong> be an input view.
 See <a href="#reading-documents-from-an-input-view">Reading Documents from an Input View</a> for more.
 </aside>

 ### Snap Lifecycle